szetyng/Guardrails/README.md

   - `agent` is member

 ### Principle 5: Graduated sanctions
+**Notes**
+- very closely related to principle 6
+- sanction level = 1: cannot make demands anymore
+- sanction level = 2: head is empowered to exclude agent
+- head can reset agent's sanction level to 0 so that it can make demands again (via p6), but it will not reset its offence level.
+If the agent misbehaves AGAIN after its sanction level has been reset to 0 but offence level remains at 1 -> its offence level increases to 2, sanction level set to 2 -> agent is excluded from the institution.

 `reportGreed monitor agent inst`
 - side-effect: increments agent's offence level by 1
 - will succeed if: